-Joe Ghartey speaks on the role of Parliament in fighting corruption
+Joe Ghartey speaks on the role of parliament in fighting corruption

 He made the assertions in his submission on the floor of Parliament.

-The seasoned politician expressed the profound belief that the relationship between Parliament's Public Account Committee and the Office of the Attorney General needs to be strengthened.
+The veteran politician expressed the profound belief that the relationship between Parliament's Public Account Committee and the Office of the Attorney General needs to be strengthened.

 In the new Standing Orders of Parliament, he said the relationship between the Public Account Committee and the Attorney General's Office "must be sorted out properly."